Faculty

 As a lifetime athlete, he served on the US National Team in wrestling in the 1990s, became the US National Coach, and won silver and gold medals at World University Games, Pan-American Games and World Games in wrestling, jiujitsu and MMA, earning him the xUSSR’s highest athletic distinction as Master of Sport.
 In 2001, he became the 1st American to earn a Diploma of Specialist in the xUSSR’s formerly classified form of Applied Stress Psychophysiology.

-George Fuller VonBozzay, Ph.D., Clinical Psychologist
+George Fuller VonBozzay, Ph.D., clinical psychologist

-Robert P. Whitehouse, Ed.D., Clinical Psychologist
+Robert P. Whitehouse, Ed.D., clinical psychologist

 Dr. Whitehouse earned his Ed.D. degree in psychology, counseling and guidance (psychology) in 1981 and his M.A. degree in rehabilitation counseling in 1971 from the University of Northern Colorado, and his B.A. degree in psychology from the University of Colorado (at Boulder) in 1969.
 He holds certifications in Biofeedback (BCIA), Breathing Education (Behavioral Physiology Institute), formerly in Pain Management (diplomat of the American Academy of Pain Management) and EEG Biofeedback (neurofeedback).
 His areas of expertise include biofeedback, stress management, pain management, trauma psychophysiology, psychotherapy, breathing psychophysiology, and heart rate variability (HRV), the central focus of his work.